 Claim forms may be picked up in the Business Office or found online.

-In accordance with policy set by the Director of the Idaho State Department of Administration in her letter of July 13, 2001, the inventory threshold for the College of Southern Idaho (CSI) is set at $2,000.
-Computers and related electronic equipment is inventoried down to a value of $500 for tracking and insurance replacement purposes.
+The inventory threshold for the College of Southern Idaho (CSI) is set at $2,000.
 At the discretion of administration, other items may be assigned an inventory tag based upon their risk of loss.

 The college inventory system is made up of a computer data base containing the date of purchase, value, fund-department-account where the item was charged and location.
 The system is audited each year by the college's independent auditors in determining compliance with generally accepted accounting principles.